 The complete lack of friends up here; the lack of ministry; Pat’s incredible physical trials; the dearth of believing churches; the cost of living; the governmental regulation; the list could be a short book.
 But what was the result?

-God has been at work powerfully through the use of this trial
+Thank you for the trial, Lord.
+He has been at work powerfully through the use of this trial

 Through all of this, God has brought me and my wife much closer together.
 Because of the pressures, I have been “forced” to become a decent font designer, a competent writer, and have come to know myself in a way that is truely amazing to me.
 He has given me the desire of my heart, the ability to support ourselves while working at home.
 He has honed my skills as a scripture teacher, a teacher in general, a writer, designer, publisher, and so much more.